SumitPugalia/swym/README.md

 - Will see some output based on rules and actions.

 # Solution
-- I have approached the solutio using RuleEngine.
+- I have approached the solution using RuleEngine and tried to keep it simple enough.
-Rules are created Dynamically from Dashboard based on Attributes, Conditions and Actions.
+Rules are to be created Dynamically from Dashboard based on Attributes, Conditions and Actions.
 [For simplicity I didn't create any dashboard capability but the idea is to have json as in Swym.Rules but in a persistant DB.]
 - Each Attribute is a property that can be inferred from input map.
 - Condition is to verfiy if we meet the expectation to trigger Actions.